 To RAN4 group:

-ACTION: RAN2 respectfully asks RAN4 to specify the relevant text in RAN4 specification, considering the RAN2 MAC CR for SDT.
+ACTION: RAN2 respectfully asks RAN4 to take the above information into account for the specification of RRM core requirements for SDT and provide any relevant feedback on the above agreements if necessary.

 3. Dates of next TSG-RAN WG2 meetings: